Jonathan463/ClusteredData_Warehouse/README.md

 Logging is implemented using a standard logging framework logback and SLF4J, providing detailed information about the application's operations and any potential issues.

 __TESTING:__
-Unit tests have been created to thoroughly validate the application's components and functionalities.
+Integration and Unit test have been created to thoroughly validate the application's components and functionalities.
 To run tests and check coverage:

 __DOCUMENTION:__
 For detailed information about the application's architecture, code structure, and usage, please refer to the documentation file.